JPLMLIA/vercye_ops/docs/docs/LAI/running.md

 - Data Standardization: Processes and standardizes the imagery data if it was split into multiple files from GEE
 - LAI Generation: Creates LAI products for each processed file
 - Optional Merging: Combines regional data into single daily files if specified in your config

+If you are running on a remote system and encounter an error related to `gcloud` installation missing, follow the instructions under [gcloud CLI](https://cloud.google.com/sdk/docs/install) to install the `gcloud CLI` on your system.

 **Performance Tuning**
 The `--cores` parameter controls parallel processing.
 While you can adjust this based on your system resources, there's usually no benefit to going beyond 10 cores - that's the maximum number of simultaneous export jobs allowed under GEE's educational and non-profit licenses.